 I’ve given my opinion on the best shows and rides earlier.
 Ideally, go for a combination of rides and shows to keep things interesting.
 I can’t stress this enough – check the schedule on the day you are to visit to prevent any nasty surprises.

 Where will I get a printed map and timetable at Disneyland?

 You can get a free map and timetable at City Hall, Main Street USA.
 It is to your right as you enter the main area after showing the entrance tickets.
 If you have any doubts, just ask employees at the entrance and they will help you.

 I’m traveling with young kids – can I get strollers?
 Where do I get food and water?

 Strollers below 92 cm X 132 cm are allowed inside Hong Kong Disneyland.
 Prams are also available on rent from the Main Street Fire Station.
 Water fountains are placed outside restaurants and theatres where shows take place, apart from a few other places.

 Outdoor vending carts sell popcorn, ice cream, corn on the cob, lollipops, sandwiches and coffee.
 Among the restaurants in Disneyland Hong Kong, Royal Banquet Hall in Fantasyland serves international cuisine and is a popular choice while Explorer’s Club Restaurant at Mystic Point serves multiple cuisines.
 Food is served at your table at the Plaza Inn on Main Street.

 What about Indian and vegetarian food?

 For Indian vegetarian food, go to Tahitian Terrace in Adventureland.
-Other vegetarian options are Clopin’s Festival of Foods in Fantasyland, and Comet Café in Tomorrowland.
-However, as of May 9, 2017 all three options are showing as ‘closed’.
+Other vegetarian options are Clopin’s Festival of Foods in Fantasyland or the Royal Banquet Hall in Fantasyland where you get kiddie favorites like pizza and pasta

 Look for all the food options and restaurant timings here